LukeShortCloud/rootpages/src/python.rst

     class <ClassName>():

-Classes can optionally have a "``__init__``" method that is always ran when a new object is created from the class.
+Classes can optionally have an ``__init__`` method that is always ran when a new object is created from the class.
 This is useful for setting up variables and running other initalization methods if required.

 Class initalization syntax: